 The purpose of the lab report is to convey information about what you have accomplished during your experiment, just as it would if you were in a laboratory after graduation.
-The lab report is your opportunity to show the lab instructor what you have learned.
+The lab report is your opportunity to show the lab instructor what you have learned, but it is also practice for composing professional technical reports later on.
 Because of this, there are some things to keep in mind that will help you out when your report is graded.

 Follow a well thought-out format for your lab write-up.
 We don't expect something publishable in the Physics Review Letters, but on the other hand, we don't expect four pages of stream-of-consciousness writing either.
 A sample format follows:

 Tell us your name and your partner(s) name(s).

 Tell us what your are trying to prove.
 If the purpose isn't immediately obvious, you might want to wait until you've finished the experiment.

 Tell us what you are measuring and how you are measuring it.
 This is not supposed to be a word-for-word copy of the lab manual; instead it should be much shorter (maybe half a page).
 The procedure is not meant to indicate the mathematical techniques use to obtain the final answer.
 It should not include phrases like "divide by the square of the mass and the sine of the angle" but a concise reference to analysis software when used is recommended.
 Generally, you should say such things as "We used a Fluke 87-5 multimeter to measure the voltages and currents in Table 2 and in Figure 3."
 Such forward references to your Data section are efficient and help tie your reports together.
 If the reader needs more details, he can consult Fluke for the specifications on their model 87-5.
 Sometimes a few words and/or an illustration of how the items are connected and interact are essential.
 Each item in your apparatus should be a noun somewhere in your Procedure.